 Many times a line tech will actually ask to work alongside the MDP in order to have a “mini training session,” increasing the tech’s value to the shop going forward.
 Many MDPs are themselves part time technical trainers and find doing these mini-training sessions a personally rewarding part of what they do.

 So how do you find out if there is an MDP in your area?
-Simply go to the Client Page and find one listed in your state.
+Simply go to the Find a Specialist page and find one listed in your state.
 All the MDPs listed there are independently owned and operated local businesses that you can partner with to build a profitable future for your shop!